The Bachelor (American TV series) season 18: Bachelor in Paradise

-Crawley, Lacy Faddoul, Christy Hansen, Elise Mosca, Danielle Ronco, and Lucy Aragon returned for the first season of Bachelor in Paradise.
-Mosca and Crawley quit during week 3 and week 5, respectively.
-Ronco was eliminated during week 3, Aragon during week 5, and Hansen during week 7.
-Faddoul ended the season engaged to Marcus Grodd.
+Clare, Lacy Faddoul, Christy Hansen, Elise Mosca, Danielle Ronco, and Lucy Aragon returned for the first season of Bachelor in Paradise.
+Elise and Clare quit in week 3 and week 5, respectively.
+Danielle was eliminated in week 3 and Lucy in week 5.
+Christy split from Tasos Hernandez in week 7.
+Lacy ended the season engaged to Marcus Grodd.
 They were later married, however, they soon split up.